 Hungary is experiencing macroeconomic imbalances, which require decisive policy action and monitoring.
 In particular, risks stemming from the still highly negative net international position, despite some progress in the rebalancing of external accounts, the high level of public debt as well as the high regulatory burden on financial sector and a high level of non-performing loans which make the deleveraging difficult, continue to deserve attention.

 Read a complete analysis of Hungary's economy in the country report 2015 [2 MB]

-The Commission has made seven country specific recommendations to Hungary to help it improve its economic performance, which have been approved by all EU member states.
-These are in the areas of: public finances and the fiscal framework; taxation; financial sector; labour market and social inclusion; business environment; education and training; network industries.
+The Commission has made five country specific recommendations to Hungary to help it improve its economic performance.
+These are in the areas of: public finances; financial sector; taxation; labour market; education.